All content tagged with: Safety

 On Thursday, January 16, 2020, the Official Report of the Special Committee to review the Federal Aviation Administration’s Aircraft Certification Process was released, and it seems like quite a few people – i.e. very vocal critics of Boeing and the FAA – are not likely to be pleased…No More Robotaxis?
 2020, The Reality Check for OEMs

 Several major OEMs have recently announced scaling back of their shared or automated mobility ventures.
-Ford and Volkswagen are giving up investments in “robotaxis” – the CEO of their software partner, Argo, was quoted saying he “hates the word” anyway – and similar services operated by German automakers are…Mobility and Cybersecurity
+Ford and Volkswagen are giving up investments in “robotaxis” – the CEO of their software partner, Argo, was quoted saying he “hates the word” anyway – and similar services operated by German automakers are…Who Gets to Operate on Herbie?
+Right to Repair Legislation in the Context of Automated Vehicles

 Over the last few years, emerging mobility technologies from CAVs to e-scooters have become the targets of malicious hackers.
 CAVs, for example, are complicated machines with many different components, which opens up many avenues for attack.
 Hackers can reprogram key fobs and keyless ignition systems.
 Fleet management software…Go Fast and Break People